Jesse Armour Crandall

 Jesse Armour Crandall (October 20, 1834 – August 3, 1920) was an American inventor and toy-maker.
-He had taken out over 150 patents on toys in his 75 years of inventing.
+He took out over 150 patents on toys in his 75 years of inventing.
 Crandall's father, Benjamin Potter Crandall, was also a toy-maker as well as three of Jesse's brothers (Benjamin, Charles Thompson and William Edwin).
 Unlike his brothers who remained primarily associated with their father's toy business in New York City, Jesse started his own company in Brooklyn.
 It was a friend, perhaps Henry Ward Beecher, who named him "The Child's Benefactor".
 This became his trademark and slogan.

 Baby and Doll Carriages

 Crandall's father had begun selling baby carriages in the 1830s which were billed as "the first baby carriages manufactured in America."
 Jesse designed a tool to drill the ten evenly spaced holes in carriage wheels at the same time when he was only eleven years old.
 Crandall was issued a number of patents for improvements and additions to the standard models.
 These included adding a brake to carriages, a model which folded, an oscillating axle, and designs for parasols and an umbrella hanger.
 An 1867 Crandall doll carriage model with a leather hood was once on display at the Museum of the City of New York.
 As of October 2010, it was still in the Museum's collection.